hourofci/hourofci-system/README.md

 You may want to enable HTTPS to secure data communication.
 The Littlest JupyterHub provides the Let’s Encrypt method to set up HTTPS.

-See the commands on [Automatic HTTPS with Let’s Encrypt](http://tljh.jupyter.org/en/latest/howto/admin/https.html#automatic-https-with-let-s-encrypt)
+Follow the commands on [Automatic HTTPS with Let’s Encrypt](http://tljh.jupyter.org/en/latest/howto/admin/https.html#automatic-https-with-let-s-encrypt)